Calendar of Events

-Lakes Region Habitat for Humanity has been providing decent, affordable housing in the Lakes Region since 1982 and has completed 30 homes during that time.
-They are currently completing work on their 31st home, which is a rehab of a house in Franklin.
+Lakes Region Habitat for Humanity has been providing decent, affordable housing in the Lakes Region since 1982 and has completed 31 homes during that time.
+We are currently completing work on the 32nd home, which is a new handicap accessible house in Franklin.
 For more information on the current project, or to get more involved, email us at firstname.lastname@example.org or call 279-4820.

 Shelter from the Wind, Rain and Cold

-All proceeds benefit Lakes Region Habitat for Humanity
+The Showboat of Talent for Lakes Region Habitat for Humanity is Coming!

 LR Habitat for Humanity to build first handicap-accessible home

-Hicks also said that they hope to make it a green building, making it as environmentally friendly as possible.
+John Robinson said that they hope to make it a green building, making it as environmentally friendly as possible.
 While it may be more costly to build, he hopes that volunteer work will offset much of the cost.
-He said that they hope for it to be a blitz build, which means that it will be constructed quickly with help from volunteers throughout the community.
+He said that they hope for it to be a blitz build, which means that it will be constructed quickly with help from professionals and volunteers throughout the community.

-According to Hicks, Lakes Region Habitat for Humanity received a grant of $30,000 from the Federal Loan Bank in Boston.
-He explained that there is an affordable housing program that gives grants to build housing with a maximum of $30,000 per house.
+According to Hicks, Lakes Region Habitat for Humanity received a grant of $30,000 from the Federal Loan Bank (FHLB) in Boston.
+He explained the FHLB has an Affordable Housing Program (AHP) that provides grants to build housing with a maximum of $30,000 per house.
 The AHP encourages local planning of affordable-housing initiatives.
 The FHLB’s member institutions work with local housing organizations to apply for funds to support initiatives that serve very-low-to-moderate-income households in their communities.

-In order to put this towards the construction of the house, Lakes Region Habitat for Humanity partnered with Meredith Village Savings Bank, who gave them a construction loan for the project.
+The Lakes Region Habitat for Humanity partnered with Meredith Village Savings Bank, who provided a construction loan for the project.
 The grant will pay off these costs which helps reduce the total construction costs.

-There have been fundraisers set up by both Habitat for Humanity and the Soboslai Family, including the sold out Cupcakes for a Cause which brought in $2,200.
-The Soboslai Family has also done fundraisers on their own, including a fall concert that brought in more than $1,400 at St. James Episcopal Church, of which the Soboslai Family is a part.
-They plan on having another concert on May 19.
+There have been fundraisers held up by both Habitat for Humanity and the Soboslai Family, including the sold out Cupcakes for a Cause which brought in $2,200.
+The Soboslai Family has also done fundraisers on their own, including a fall and a spring concert that together brought in more than $2,500 at St. James Episcopal Church, of which the Soboslai Family is a part.

 They have also been fundraising in other small ways, including auctioning off a quilt that was made by Rob’s aunt, which raised $196.
 Rob also sold candy bars, raising $65.